Distribution Strategy: Choosing Among the Best Distribution Strategies

 What are different distribution Channels?

-Level one – This one entails one middleman standing between the manufacturer and consumer.
+- One – This one entails one middleman standing between the manufacturer and consumer.

-Level three – This distribution channel has three middlemen, namely: agent, wholesaler, and retailer.
+- Three – This distribution channel has three middlemen, namely: agent, wholesaler, and retailer.

 How can I select the right distribution strategy for my wholesale business?